joeriks/UmbracoExternalContents/readme.md

 ##This is a work in progress / test approach to use Umbraco as a content editor for a plain MVC 3 application.

-Problem : having MVC 3 apps that needs nice content editing - but without the front end features of the full Umbraco CMS.
+Problem : having MVC 3 apps that needs nice content editing - but without the front end features/ways of the full Umbraco CMS.

 Solution : use an Umbraco site externally and just retrieve the content from the MVC 3 app.